 We collect and store the words and phrases entered into our site's search engine so that we know what information people are looking for.
 This helps us to improve our web site and make sure it provides the information you need.
 Please note that these search words are not associated with personal information of any kind.

 In general, Western Power uses your personal information for purposes such as notification of planned power interruptions and when undertaking maintenance of our infrastructure when it's located on our customers' properties.

 When Western Power collects personal information for a specific purpose, it will not use that information other than for that purpose, or for such related purposes as a reasonable person would expect it to be used for without consent of the relevant person.

 Who uses your personal information?

-Western Power Customer Service Centre
+You can contact Western Power Customer Service on:

 |Telephone:||13 10 87 (7am – 5pm Monday to Friday)|